PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "Hello." the young woman said.

-"Greetings.", he replied as cheerfully, putting his helmet on, but leaving the visor open.
+"Greetings.", he replied just as cheerfully, putting his helmet on but leaving the visor open.

-"Are you setting up camp here?" she asked.
+"Are you making a camp?" she asked.

 "No, actually I've just packed everything up."